 Don't declare "It's vintage!" when it's really just plain bedraggled: Just because it's old doesn't mean it's a cherished collectible.
-Remember, those who truly love antiques -- or even kitsch -- will likely be as charmed by your dusty basement cast-offs as you are by theirs.
+Remember, those who truly love antiques -- or even kitsch -- will likely be as charmed by your dusty basement castoffs as you are of theirs.
 A truly vintage baking set from your great-great aunt is one thing.
 (If you're giving it a new home, cop to its provenance -- heck, that adds to its charm.)
-Unused baking pans you received for your wedding eight years ago are another category entirely: donation or giveaway.
+Unused baking pans you received for your wedding eight years ago are another category entirely: Donation or giveaway.

 Don't regift swag: Skip the stuff you got from that trade show you went to earlier in the year -- you know, key chains, coffee mugs, and outerwear with some random company's logo.
 If it was free in the first place, it's worth even less in round 2.